`The peculiar risk lay in the possibility of

 mind.

-`I think I have said how much hotter than our own was the
+`I think I have said how much hotter than our

 weather of this Golden Age.
 I cannot account for it.
 It may be